 Photography and Artwork can be previously published - we do not require first world rights to this kind of submission.

 Every submission will receive equal reading.
 Most issues will have a theme but writers of all ages, genders, cultures, and lifestyles are invited to submit.

 NOTE: For our first year, we will favour works from creators in the Sea to Sky Corridor (Whistler, Squamish, Pemberton) and the BC Lower Mainland.
 However, if you have a piece that you think will fit in our magazine theme, by all means, please send it along.
 Thank you!

 How to Submit

 We use a submission tool called Submittable.
-Use of this tool requires a nominal fee of $3.00, the proceeds of which help to pay for the tool itself, along with the site's hosting, calendar hosting and domain fees.
+Use of this tool requires a nominal fee of $3.00 (one prose piece or up to 5 poems), the proceeds of which help to pay for the tool itself, along with the site's hosting, calendar hosting and domain fees.
 To submit poetry and prose, click on this button.
 To submit a news item or event for our website, please visit our contact page.

 Sea to Sky Review will publish three times a year.
-Our first issue will be published April 1st, 2018.
-Deadlines for each issue will be six weeks prior, so the deadline for publication in our inaugural issue will be February 15, 2018.
+Our first issue will be published April 10th, 2018.
+Deadlines for each issue will be six weeks prior (see above).
 Work received after that date will be considered for a following issue - we publish April, August, and December.